khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

 An ideal strategy would reduce
 - The **length** of sequences to be aligned
 - The **number** of sequences to be aligned
-- Dependence on knowing the phylogeny in advance
+- Requirement to know the phylogeny in advance

 <!--
 Can we reproduce the same statistical behaviour while doing less work